Get Tech Tips

 Belly band crankcase heater

 When I first started in the trade as an apprentice, we worked on many Trane heat pumps that used crankcase heaters.
-These crankcase heaters slid into the compressor sump on the big orange Tyler reciprocating compressors, like the one below.
+These crankcase heaters slid into the compressor sump on the big orange Tyler reciprocating compressors.
+They looked like the one in the picture below.

 It was very common for these heaters to break off where the wire entered the rod and short against the bottom of the condensing unit.
 Some of the old-timers I worked with would say, “This is Florida.
-We don't need those things here,” disconnect it, and move on.
+We don't need those things here.”
+They'd disconnect it and move on.

 I later learned that isn't the correct approach.